JAEYOONSUNG/BPGAconverter/README.md

 # BPGA_downstream
-Downstream process of BPGA output file
+Downstream process for BPGA output file.
+To make user-friendly xlsx file

 # Welcome to the BPGA downstream, a combined scripts-based pipeline for comparative genomics analysis.